aleksati/standstill-station/README.md

 </div>
 </br>

-This repo contains all software and official documentation for the Standstill station.
+This repo contains all the software and the official documentation for the Standstill station, anno 2026.

 # System overview